 Michael is a non-executive Director of the United Kingdom Accreditation Service (UK’s national accreditation body for standards and laboratories), Sirius Minerals plc, Wishbone Gold Plc, an Almoner for Christ’s Hospital School, Council Member at City & Guilds, and Trustee of Morden College, and represents City SMEs and industrial strategy on HM BEIS Professional & Business Services Council.
 Michael has held numerous advisory posts, for example with Hitachi UK, City University, HM Treasury, and the London Waterways Commission, as well as sitting on editorial boards for the Journal of Strategic Change and Journal of Business Strategy,

-Michael is a Freeman of the City of London, a Liveryman of the World Traders where he was Master 2017-2018, a Craft-Owning Freeman of the Company of Watermen & Lightermen, an Honorary Liveryman of the Worshipful Company of Furniture Makers, and an Honorary Liveryman of the Worshipful Company of Water Conservators, as well as President of Broad Street Ward Club, member of Lime Street Ward Club & Farringdon Ward Club, and a former Chairman of the Real Time Club.
+Michael is a Freeman of the City of London, a Liveryman of the World Traders where he was Master 2017-2018, a Craft-Owning Freeman of the Company of Watermen & Lightermen, an Honorary Liveryman of the Worshipful Company of Furniture Makers, Worshipful Company of Water Conservators, Worshipful Company of Marketors, Worshipful Company of Tax Advisers, Worshipful Company of International Bankers, as well as President of Broad Street Ward Club, member of Lime Street Ward Club & Farringdon Ward Club, and a former Chairman of the Real Time Club.

 Michael loves skiing, woodcarving, dabbling in languages and racing modern or classic sailboats as a member of the Royal Offshore Racing Club.
 With his wife, Elisabeth, he restored the 1923 Thames Sailing Barge Lady Daphne from 1996 to 2017 and sits on the world’s oldest sailing racing body, the Thames Match.
 He speaks English, German, Italian, and French poorly, but much worse Spanish and Chinese.
 Michael’s articles can be read here.
 And a bit of fun – travels over time in red: